Jewish-Arab Center: Publications

 A Collection of papers from different researchers that deals with Legal, social, educational and comparative aspects.
 The book presents the process and trends that occur in our reality.
-From the end of 2012 throughout 2013 the van leer Jerusalem institute with Dirasat Arab center for Law and policy and the Jewish- Arab center held discussion with a group of researchers that conducted interdisciplinary researches.
+From the end of 2012 throughout 2013 the Van Leer Jerusalem Institute with Dirasat Arab Center for Law and Policy and the Jewish-Arab center held discussion with a group of researchers that conducted interdisciplinary researches.
 The activity of the group included conferences and public event all over the country.
 The studies of the group member are all gathered in this book.
-The book itself was edit by: Sarah Ozacky- Lazar and Yousef Jabareen.
+The book itself was edited by: Sarah Ozacky-Lazar and Yousef Jabareen.